Resetting Sierra Chart to a Default State / Restoring Backup Global Configuration File

 There is no need to uninstall and reinstall Sierra Chart to reset to a default state.
 To reset Sierra Chart to a default state for whatever reason, perform the steps below.

-Resetting Sierra Chart to a default state does not cause any of the Chartbooks, chart data files (DLY and SCID file extensions), or Spreadsheets to be lost.
+Resetting Sierra Chart to a default state does not cause any of the Chartbooks, chart data files (DLY and SCID file extensions), Spreadsheets, Trade Activity data to be lost.
 Those will remain.

-- Rename some or all of the following files by adding .backup to them.
+- Rename some or all of the following files and folders by adding .backup to them.
 Only rename the files that you wish to have reset back to default.

-- Accounts.config (This contains the Data and Trading service related settings including all Usernames and Passwords.
+- Accounts4.config (This contains the Data and Trading service related settings including all Usernames and Passwords.
 Your Sierra Chart Account Name and Password is stored in this file.
-This file is encrypted.)
+This file is encrypted.
+We do not recommend renaming this file.)

 - KeyboardShortcuts.config (This contains the Keyboard shortcuts configuration.)